vibbits/StaSi/README.md

-# StaSi
+# StaSy
 A static site generator for biological data sets

 ## Name
-The "StaSi" name is short for "STAtic SIte generator" thanks to [@SilverViking](https://github.com/SilverViking).
+The "StaSi" name is short for "STAtic Site generator" thanks to [@SilverViking](https://github.com/SilverViking).